The Mihir Chronicles

 Though we are not pre-programmed with instructions on how to interact with our surroundings, we do come with pre-programmed genetic code.
 Our DNA has genetic code which is passed on to us from our ancestors.
 An infant does not know how to hold a spoon to feed itself when they enter the world, but knowing how to cry when hungry is in our genetic code.
 This is nature vs nurture.

 For effective learning you need cause-and-effect.
-The causal relationships—some things make other things happen enabling us to learn how the surroundings work.
+The causal relationships—some things make other things happen enabling us to learn how our surroundings work.
 The cause and effect shapes our behavior.
-For example, picking a glass of water and dropping it on the floor makes carpet wet.
-Another example is moon affects the tides on our oceans.
+For example, picking a glass of water and dropping it on the floor makes carpet wet so next time we'll be careful of dropping water on a carpet.

 This cause and effect drives feedback loop cycle for infants and toddlers.
 They modify one tiny thing to see what happens.
 They are constantly experimenting by interacting with their environment.
-Some pre-programming from DNA helps shape personality and behavior, but major learning comes from experimenting.
+Some pre-programming from DNA helps shape our personality and behavior, but major learning comes from experimenting.
 This is when cultural norms are also enforced.
+For example, nose picking is bad in public.

 Intelligence is neither straightforward nor formulaic.
 Our ancestors don't bring us to the world with step-by-step instructions.
 But able to desire is what makes us unique and intelligent than other species in the animal kingdom.